timatom/hugo-PaperMod/README.md

 -   SEO Friendly.
 -   Multiple Author support.
 -   Search Page with Fuse.js
--   Other Posts suggestion below a post
+-   Other articles suggestion below a post
 -   Breadcrumb Navigation
 -   Code Block Copy buttons
 -   No webpack, nodejs and other dependencies are required to edit the theme.